 If you or a loved one was injured in a bus accident, the Jacksonville bus lawyers at the Law Offices of Anidjar & Levine can help.
-Our team offers free consultations so that we may discuss the circumstances involved in your claim.
+Our personal injury team offers free consultations so that we may discuss the circumstances involved in your claim.
 We can explain whether you have a viable claim and how we can help.
-Call us today at (904) 600-4000 to get started.

 We can also talk about how we work on a contingency-fee basis.
 Unlike some law firms, we don’t charge hourly rates, retainers, and out-of-pocket fees.
 A portion of your settlement pays our attorney’s fees.
 You don’t pay anything if your case doesn’t succeed.

 For a free legal consultation with a bus accidents lawyer serving Jacksonville, 800-747-3733

 Every Bus Accident Lawsuit Must Abide By Florida’s Statute Of Limitations

 Days and weeks can fly by after getting hurt in a bus accident.
 While you have unlimited time to focus on your recovery, the same does not apply to filing your lawsuit.
 According toFlorida Statutes § 95.11(3)(a), you generally have four years to file your civil lawsuit.
 You would have two years to file if you lost a loved one.

 It’s imperative to file your lawsuit within the appropriate timeframe.
 If you don’t, you could lose the right to seek damages, and your injury-related losses would be your financial responsibility.

 JacksonvilleBus Accident Lawyer Near Me 800-747-3733

 Compensable Losses Following A Bus Accident In Duval County, Florida